abdo22-ai/Nox-Dimmer/README.md

 It is built as a completely **portable application**.
 You do not need to install Python or any dependencies.
 Just download the executable, and it works.

+Read more about it here: <a href = "https://medium.com/@yashvardhang11/my-monitors-0-brightness-was-still-blinding-me-so-i-built-nox-105e078dbe7e">Medium: Nox Dimmer</a>

 ## Modes Explained

 Nox features two distinct dimming technologies to give you complete control over your viewing experience.